vishnugovind10/TradingviewSentimentIndicator/README.md

 The algortihm calculates the market sentiment over several time periods.
 It then aggregates all these time periods to build a market color.

-  A trong trend is when the short term market direction agrees with the long term and vice versa
+  A strong trend is when the short term market direction agrees with the long term and vice versa

   Based on the above signals several strategies can be devised